Wisdom Teeth Extraction: How to Prevent Pain and Avoid Complications

 While complications are rare, it’s essential to be aware of potential issues and know when to contact your dentist:

-- Dry Socket: This happens when the clot formed in the socket is carried away before a new socket has formed or when the clot dissolves and the wound gapes open, revealing the bone and nerves.
-Symptoms include intense pain and a sensation of having an unpleasant taste in your mouth.
-Avoid smoking, spitting and taking straws to avoid the formation of dry sockets.
+1. Dry Socket: This happens when the clot formed in the socket is carried away before a new socket has formed or when the clot dissolves and the wound gapes open, revealing the bone and nerves.
+Its symptoms are severe pain and a feeling of unpleasant taste in the mouth.
+To reduce the risk, avoid smoking, spitting, or using straws during recovery.

-- Infection: Signs of infection include fever, increased pain, swelling, and discharge from the extraction site.
+2. Infection: Symptoms of infection include fever, worsening pain, swelling and extraction site discharge.
 Keeping the area clean and following your dentist’s instructions can help prevent infection.

-- Nerve Injury: Nerve injury is uncommon but can cause tingling or numbness in the tongue, chin, or lower lip.
-It is usually temporary and should be reported to your dentist.
+3. Nerve Injury: Rarely, extraction can cause tingling or numbness in the tongue, chin, or lower lip.
+This is usually temporary, but report any persistent symptoms to your dentist.

 Long-Term Care

-- Regular Dental Visits: Maintain regular dental check-ups to get your teeth cleaned and examined by a professional.
+1. Regular Dental Visits: Maintain regular dental check-ups and professional cleanings to monitor your teeth and gums.

 Wisdom Teeth Extraction in Gordon

 Don’t let wisdom teeth pain disrupt your life.
-Proper preparation and timely care can ensure a smooth recovery.
+With proper preparation and timely care, you can ensure a smoother procedure and faster recovery.

-At Northern Dental Gordon, we are not just here to take care of your dental problems; we want to make your visit a positive and worthwhile experience to help you maintain oral health for years.
+At Northern Dental Gordon, we aim to make your visit comfortable and positive while helping you maintain your oral health for years to come.

 Call us at (02) 9498 8290 or book an appointment online.